mingyyy/backtesting/README.md

 converting cvs files into parquet files which to be stored in S3 bucket; performing a naive trading strategy with the whole dataset and export the results to a Postgres database.
 Finally, a DASH front end was built for the user to interact with the results in database.

-The structure of the directory are mapped according to this tree:
+The structure of the directory is mapped according to this tree:
 ```
 backtesting
     |- cli